d3fcom/ShillScan/README.md

 # ShillScan - Cryptocurrency Tracker

 A Flask-based web application for tracking cryptocurrency prices and market data.
-This is a demo application that uses mock data for educational purposes.
+This is a demo application (Abandoned project) that uses mock data for educational purposes.

 ## Features